KenSciResearch/fairMLHealth/README.md

 }
 ```

-## Connect with Us
+## Connect with Us!
-- For problems with the source code or documentation, please use our [Issue Tracker](https://github.com/KenSciResearch/fairMLHealth/issues).
+- For problems with the source code or documentation, please use GitHub's [Issue Tracker](https://github.com/KenSciResearch/fairMLHealth/issues).
-- Additional contact information will be available in the near future.
+- Other questions, ideas, comments, and feedback are welcome through the [Discussion Page](https://github.com/KenSciResearch/fairMLHealth/discussions).

 ## Key Contributors
 * Muhammad Aurangzeb Ahmad
 * Christine Allen